frontendpatterns/frontendpatterns.dev/src/content/patterns/route-guard.md

 ## Solution

-Apply the Route Guard pattern by protecting routes with authentication, authorization, or validation checks before rendering, and reinforce it with concise examples or tests.
+Protect routes with authentication, authorization, or validation checks before rendering.
 For example, map `/settings/profile` and `/settings/security` to nested layouts so URLs mirror what users see.